fus3d/fus3d-chonky/README.md

 - pimoroni trackball for keyboard

 ## Todo
-- Enable non-working components (trackball, oled)
+- [ ] Enable non-working components (trackball, oled)
-- Add clasps to the outside to keep it closed in transit
+- [ ] Add clasps to the outside to keep it closed in transit
-- Battery status on RPI
+- [ ] Battery status on RPI
-- Speakers
+- [ ] Speakers
-- Keyboard LEDs (I avoided this at first due to some power concerns I had but I think I'd rather have it, at least a general backlight if not full RGB per key)
+- [ ] Keyboard LEDs (I avoided this at first due to some power concerns I had but I think I'd rather have it, at least a general backlight if not full RGB per key)
+- [ ] Expand on keymaps

 <img src="Images/Fus3d-Chonky-F1.jpg" width="400" />